CS558/extra-lecture-range-trees/README.md

 CS558: Range trees
 ==================
 Last time we talked about orthogonal range searching, and we saw a simple data structure for solving the problem using only O(n) space giving O(n^{(d-1/d)}+k) queries.

-# Range trees
-Unlike kd-trees, range trees give gauranteed O(log^d(n) + k) query time for orthogonal range searches.
-But this comes at a cost, as they use O(n log^{d-1}(n)) space.
-The basis for range trees comes from a different generalization of 1D range searching.
+This time we are going to talk about a different data structure (range trees) which gives vastly more efficient range queries O(log^d(n) + k) time.
+But this comes at a cost, as range trees use O(n log^{d-1}(n)) space instead of merely O(n) as in the case of kdtrees.

-## Review: 1D range searching on trees
+# Review: 1D range searching on trees
+The starting point for defining range trees comes from a  generalization of 1D range searching.
 Probably the most straightforward way to find all elements in a binary search tree that are contained within an interval is to recursively insert the end points of the interval into the tree.
 If we ever come to a subtree which is completely contained in the interval, then we return that entire subtree and terminate.
 This generates a partition of the interval into ranges, each of which contains 2^k elements.
 In this case, to report all the elements in one of these subtrees we can just do an O(n) traversal of the tree:

 ```javascript
 function allPoints(tree) {